dsfkarell/configure_apt_proxy/README.md

 ### 5. Check the APT navigation through the configured proxy

 Execute some APT command such as `sudo apt update` to test the provided proxy configuration.
+Note: Does not need to restart.

 ## Possible Enhancements